NervanaSystems/ngraph/doc/sphinx/source/project/introduction.rst

-also unlocking a massive performance boost on any existing hardware targets in a network, whether they are CPUs, GPUs, or other custom silicon. nGraph provides optimization opportunities at the graph level, where the network-to-device compilation can be managed with a series of “subgraphs” that can be handled in either a static or a dynamic manner.
+also unlocking a massive performance boost on any existing hardware targets in a network, whether they are CPUs, GPUs, or other custom silicon. nGraph provides optimization opportunities at the graph level, where the network-to-device compilation can be managed with a series of "subgraphs" that can be handled in either a static or a dynamic manner.
 With such a graph-based neural network, it's possible to extract context semantics that make it easier to work with larger datasets, data that must be encrypted,